-Our IRC servers support SSL-enabled connections on ports 6697 and 9999.
-We currently sign our IRC server certificates using our own DareNET Certificate Authority (CA).
+Our IRC servers support SSL/TLS-enabled connections on ports 6697 and 9999.
+While we plan to transition to LetsEncrypt in the near future, we currently sign our IRC server certificates using our own DareNET Certificate Authority (CA).
 This page describes how you can obtain and verify our certificates.

 You can download our CA certificate from https://www.darenet.org/ssl/darenet-ca.pem

-We also offer our CA certificate in DER format.
+We also offer our CA certificate as a DER encoded certificate.

-Unfortunately, IRC software has no trusted authorities who verify the ownership of servers.
-Our IRC server certificates are signed by us using our own DareNET Certificate Authority.
-It only works if you import it to your client, or add it to your system's trusted list in advance.
+Unfornatuely, IRC software has no trusted authorities who verify the ownership of servers, and services like LetsEncrypt did not exist at the time we implemented SSL/TLS support; therefore, our IRC server certificates are signed by us using our own CA. It only works if you import it to your client, or add it to your system's trusted list in advance.

-It's still possible to use SSL without installing our CA, but you'll need to configure your IRC client to accept invalid certificates.
+It's still possible to use SSL/TLS without installing our CA, but you'll need to configure your IRC client to accept invalid certificates.